RASHOMON REVIEW & ANALYSIS

 Verdict: 5.5/6

-The lost gravity of Rashomon
+The Lost Gravity of Rashomon

-Rashomon is labeled a classic, but somehow the gravity of Kurosawa's achievement seems lost on many.
+Rashomon is labeled a classic, but somehow, the gravity of Kurosawa's achievement seems lost on many.
 The film was made only five years after Japan's surrender in WW2.
 The country was simultaneously fighting the after-effects of nuclear warfare and adjusting to occupation.
 It was a time when most people were struggling to keep it together.

 The Japanese movie industry was strictly regulated and censored during and after the war.
 It went from being utilized for national propaganda to being used by the allied forces to promote democracy.
 Meanwhile, Kurosawa fought to realize his vision, but his creative ideas were met with confusion and disbelief by his crew and production company.